poetaman/arttime/README.md

 Note-1: By default ``arttime`` is tuned to consume less power, so you will see an occasional increment of 2 seconds in elapsed time.
 This is ok as the error is always less than 1 second.
 If you don't want this to happen, set samples per second to 10 from command line ``-s 10`` or from within the application by pressing ``s`` after it starts.
 On my machine this increases CPU usage from ``0.3%`` to ``1.5%``.
 I use ``-s 10`` only during presentations.

-Note-2: arttime is lean, and uses only around 6KB of your RAM while running.
+Note-2: arttime has been designed to be lean, and uses only around 6KB of your RAM while running!

 # Call for artists